SeRvices

 Specialist diagnosis, treatment and management of Allergies, Recurrent skin infections, Ear infections, Autoimmune diseases, Hormonal diseases, Parasitic, skin diseases, Congenital skin problems, Nail disorders, Conditions affecting the hair.

 Our relationship with you is built on trust and consideration.
 We’re committed to punctuality and ask that you reach out if you can’t make your appointment.
 We send reminders via text, email, and phone calls, and now REQUIRE confirmation for all appointments.
+Our office will send multiple opportunities via email, text, and phone for appointment confirmations.
 Please be mindful of the impact missed or unnotified cancellations have on patients in need of essential care.
 Below are our policies for missed appointments:

 Late Arrivals: If you arrive 10 minutes or more after your designated appointment time, we will need to reschedule your visit.
 Rushing through or squeezing in appointments compromises the quality of care we strive to provide.

-Appointment Cancellation: Notify us 48 hours before your appointment to respect the needs of other patients.
+Appointment Cancellation: Notify us 2 business days before your appointment to respect the needs of other patients.
 If you need to cancel after office hours, you may leave a voicemail at 239-948-9434, respond to one of our text or email reminders.

-Missed Appointments (No Show): Missing an appointment without 48 hours notice will be noted in your pet’s record and considered a No Show.
-A $100 deposit is required for future appointments, applied to the next visit.
+Missed Appointments (No Show): Missing an appointment without 2 business days notice will be noted in your pet’s record and considered a No Show.
+A deposit is required for future appointments, applied to the next visit.
 This deposit is forfeited if the rescheduled appointment is also a “no show.”

 These policies help us accommodate as many patients as possible.
 Thank you for your understanding.